zackmdavis/Less_Wrong_Drafts/comment_on_death_and_the_gorgon.md

 ## Egan's history of TESCREAL criticism

- * I don't want to seem too defensive, because I do hate you motherfuckers; I think I've been very clear about that in my memoir
+ * I don't want to seem too defensive, because I do hate you motherfuckers; I think I've been very clear about that in my memoir; and "Fake Deeply" also engages in some mockery
  * There totally are culty elements: if his impression was formed from https://www.scientificamerican.com/article/ai-safety-research-only-enables-the-dangers-of-runaway-superintelligence/ , I can see why he'd think that

  * But Egan's contempt doesn't hit the mark of exactly _why_ the scene deserves contempt, doesn't hit the good parts